JonathanTIngram/DiscordPlus/README.md

 Looking to get support for something?
 Join the Discord above to get help and discuss with others!

+### DVINITY
+___

+Well, hello!
+We are a small team of developers working on epic projects to help make other software engineers lives easier and more enjoyable by developing high-grade Frameworks/Libraries and applications.
+We're constantly working on projects one way or another which you can see in our Discord channel up above.
+Feel free to join along and hangout.

 ### Contributing
 ___